fenago/chatbots-development/md/Lab_6.md

 ![](./images/1e614ff2-f345-45ce-9504-7ed905bdc6c9.png)

-Let us dissect the code a little to understand what is happening.
-We start by constructing a bot using the `UniversalBot` class.
-As we build the bot, we specify the steps of the waterfall conversation as an array of functions.
-This is the root dialogue.
-Each function is a step in the conversation.
-At each step, the bot says or prompts the user with a message.
-In case of prompts, it expects the user to respond.
-The response is stored in `results.response`, which is updated to the dialogue state managed in `session.dialogData`.
-This assignment happens in the subsequent steps, the bot makes the next utterance or prompts for more information.
-As we have discussed previously, there are a variety of ways information can be prompted and verified.

-It is not always possible to map out the entire conversation as an array of functions.
-What if there are parts of the conversation that repeat?
-As programmers, we handle these situations using functions and methods.
-A method would be a well-defined piece of code performing a specific task and can be called for whenever it is required by the `main` method or another method.
-Let\'s take, for example, the task of payment when placing an order.
-Whether you are at the table or ordering takeout, you will have to make payments the same way.
-The same set of questions will be asked: paying by card or cash, the card number, the name on the card, the CVV number, and so on.
-Imagine a payment dialogue between the user and the bot.
-Will this dialogue be used in more than one scenario?
-Wouldn\'t it be nice to keep the conversational step of the payment dialogue separate and call the process whenever a payment needs to be taken?
-This is what we can accomplish using the `dialog()` method.

 The bot that we create using the `UniversalBot` class can be provided conversational skills to carry out a variety of tasks, such as payments and product listing, using the `dialog()` method.